jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 performance, so it's best to cache its output when possible.

 Note that setting `dynamic_command` will disable `command` validation.

+### env

+A key-value pair table containing the environment variables that should be passed when spawning the command or a function that takes one argument, `params` (an object containing information about the current editor status) and returns an `env` table.
+Defaults to `nil`.

 ### format